echonemanja/aGPCR_VS_training/README.md

 - `python -m ipykernel install --user --name=oddt`
 - `conda install py3dmol -c conda-forge`
 - `conda install -c conda-forge prolif`
-3. Replace (copy/paste) the file AutodockVina.py from your oddt environment with the same file available at this repository.
-AutodockVina.py file contains small fix of oddt which will probably be included in original distribution of oddt soon (so not a big deal but important for case study).
+3. Download AutodockVina.py from this repository and replace (copy/paste) AutodockVina.py from oddt environment at your computer.
 - Windows users: Replace AutodockVina.py at the location: C:\Users\Korisnik\anaconda3\envs\oddt\Lib\site-packages\oddt\docking (C:\Users\Korisnik should be replaced with name of your machine).
 If there is no such file at this location, use File Explorer to search for location.
 - Linux users: Replace AutodockVina.py at the location: /home/user/anaconda3/envs/oddt/lib/python3.9/site-packages/oddt/docking/ (/home/user/ should be replaced with name of your machine).
 In case you cannot locate, type `find /home/user/anaconda3/envs/ -iname AutodockVina.py` in your terminal.
 This command will locate the file.
 - macOS users should follow instructions for Linux users, although I am not sure that location would be the same.
 Anyhow, everything should be under the /anaconda3 folder so in case you cannot locate manually (using search bar), type `find /path/to/anaconda3/folder/ -iname AutodockVina.py` in your terminal.